Tom Green: Stand-up comedy (2010–present)

-Webovision (2010–present)

-In 2015, Tom Green began broadcasting from a studio in Los Angeles through the live streaming service on his YouTube channel.
+Amazon projects (2025)

+In 2024, Amazon Prime announced the development of three new projects from Tom Green: a comedy special ("Tom Green: I Got a Mule!"), a reality series about life on his farm ("Tom Green: Country") and a documentary about his career ("This is the Tom Green Documentary").

 Washington Capitals "Unleash the Fury" video (2007–present)

 A video montage that features Green screaming "Unleash the Fury" has been used at Washington Capitals hockey games since 2007.
 Clips from Road Trip are interspersed with various "pump-up elements" in a late-game rally video.
 In 2010, the feature started using new video footage in which Green wore a Capitals jersey and performed scenes from the movie.

 Personal life

-Tom Green was married to actress Drew Barrymore from July 7, 2001, to October 15, 2002.
+Green was married to actress Drew Barrymore from July 7, 2001, to October 15, 2002.
 In December 2001, Green filed for divorce.
 In 2010, Green stated that he had not seen Barrymore since the divorce, although Barrymore has spoken highly of him.
-On September 25, 2020, the pair met and spoke for the first time in fifteen years when Green was a guest on Barrymore's eponymous talk show.
+On September 25, 2020, the pair met and spoke for the first time in 15 years when Green was a guest on The Drew Barrymore Show.

 As a 2009 contestant on the reality television game show The Celebrity Apprentice, Green played to benefit the Butch Walts and Donald Skinner Urologic Cancer Research Foundation.
 He later stated that he would not be alive today had it not been for Donald G. Skinner.

 On February 21, 2019, Green became a United States citizen.

-On July 18, 2021, Green announced that he had returned to Canada to live on a 100-acre property located on White Lake in Central Frontenac, Ontario, after having lived decades in Los Angeles.
+On July 18, 2021, Green announced that he had returned to Canada to live on a 100-acre property located on White Lake in Central Frontenac, Ontario, after having lived in Los Angeles for decades.

+On December 22, 2024, Green announced via Instagram that he was engaged to his girlfriend Amanda Nelson.
+He got married on October 11, 2025.